tamprimary/btc_brute/README.md

 ### 1\.
 Navigate to the Project Directory

-After running the `full_setup.sh` script, you should be in your home directory or the directory where you ran the script.
+After running the `full_setup_env.sh` script, you should be in your home directory or the directory where you ran the script.
 Navigate into the newly created project folder:

 ```bash
 cd btc_brute_force